McConnell called Trump 'stupid' and 'despicable' in private after the 2020 election, a new book says

 In 2017, as Trump publicly criticized McConnell for the Senate's failure to repeal the Affordable Care Act, Trump and McConnell had a heated argument on the phone.
 Weeks went by with no contact.
 Then Trump invited McConnell to the White House and called a joint news conference without telling him first.
 McConnell said the event went fine, and “it’s not hard to look more knowledgeable than Donald Trump at a press conference.”

-After the passage of a $1.5 billion tax overhaul that same year, McConnell said, “All of a sudden, I’m Trump’s new best friend.”
+After the passage of a $1.5 trillion tax overhaul that same year, McConnell said, “All of a sudden, I’m Trump’s new best friend.”

 He blamed Trump after House Republicans lost their majority in the 2018 midterm elections, Tackett writes.
 Trump ”has every characteristic you would not want a president to have,” McConnell said in an oral history at the time, and was “not very smart, irascible, nasty.”

-Note: This story has been corrected to reflect that the size of the tax overhaul under Trump was $1.5 trillion, not $1.5 billion.